-We set out in this work to prove in Isabelle/HOL the correctness of the second POSIX lexing algorithm by Sulzmann and Lu [12].
+We set out in this work to prove in Isabelle/HOL the correctness of the second POSIX lexing algorithm by Sulzmann and Lu [15].
 This follows earlier work where we established the correctness of the first algorithm [3].
-In the earlier work we needed to introduce our own specification about what POSIX values are, because the informal definition given by Sulzmann and Lu did not stand up to a formal proof.
+In the earlier work we needed to introduce our own specification for POSIX values, because the informal definition given by Sulzmann and Lu did not stand up to formal proof.
 Also for the second algorithm we needed to introduce our own definitions and proof ideas in order to establish the correctness.
-Our interest in the second algorithm lies in the fact that by using bitcoded regular expressions and an aggressive simplification method there is a chance that the the derivatives can be kept universally small (we established in this paper that they can be kept finite for any string).
-This is important if one is after an efficient POSIX lexing algorithm based on derivatives.
+Our interest in the second algorithm lies in the fact that by using bitcoded regular expressions and an aggressive simplification method there is a chance that the derivatives can be kept universally small (we established in this paper that for a given r they can be kept finitely bounded for all strings).
+Our formalisation is approximately 7500 lines of Isabelle code.
+A little more than half of this code concerns the finiteness bound obtained in Section 5.
+This slight "bloat" in the latter part is because we had to introduce an intermediate datatype for annotated regular expressions and repeat many definitions for this intermediate datatype.
+But overall we think this made our formalisation work smoother.
+The code of our formalisation can be found at https://github.com/urbanchr/posix.